-Taylor Sterling is a writer and creative director.
-She has written about art, books, fashion, and visual culture for the San Francisco Chronicle, Elle, and Shelf Review.
-She has appeared in Vogue, MyDomaine, Harper’s Bazaar, Refinery29, Create Cultiviate, QVC, and on podcasts such as Slow Stories, Upbringing, and Holding Space.
-For over a decade, she was the founder, editor, and creative director of Glitter Guide, a popular and award-winning digital media brand and lifestyle publication with millions of readers and followers.
-She spearheaded editorial campaigns, advertisements, special projects, and events with brands such as J.Crew, Old Navy, Target, Estée Lauder, H&M, West Elm, Bed Bath & Beyond, and Sézane.
+For over a decade, she was the founder and creative director of Glitter Guide, an award-winning digital media brand and lifestyle publication with millions of readers.
+There, she led editorial campaigns, advertising, special projects, and events in collaboration with brands such as J.Crew, Old Navy, Target, Estée Lauder, H&M, West Elm, Bed Bath & Beyond, and Sézane.

 To see samples of her work, visit her portfolio.